karima-elhachimi/euri-exercises/topics/react-advanced/slides/react-forms.md

 #### Exercise 2.3 firstName Validation

-- Add required and maxlength=30 attributes to firstName form-group
+- Add required and maxlength=30 attributes
-- <code>onSubmit</code> should not be called when firstName is empty or longer than 30 chars
+- <code>onSubmit</code> should not be called when firstName is invalid
-- Verify the validation feedback in both cases
+- Verify the validation feedback and is-invalid class
-- Verify the class on the input (is-invalid) in both case

 ```html
 <div class="form-group row">